abhisheksett/Sample-PWA/README.md

 * [SQLite3](https://www.sqlite.org/) - as a lightweight, embedded database (for API)
 * [Express](http://expressjs.com/) - as a HTTP server for our API.

-# License
-While the general license for this project is the BSD 3-clause, the exercises themselves are proprietary and are licensed on a per-individual basis, usually as a result of purchasing a ticket to a public workshop, or being a participant in a private training.

-Here are some guidelines for things that are **OK** and **NOT OK**, based on our understanding of how these licenses work:

-### OK
-* Using everything in this project other than the exercises (or accompanying tests) to build a project used for your own free or commercial training material
-* Copying code from build scripts, configuration files, tests and development harnesses that are not part of the exercises specifically, for your own projects
-* As an owner of an individual license, using code from tests, exercises, or exercise solutions for your own non-training-related project.

-### NOT OK (without express written consent)
-* Using this project, or any subset of exercises contained within this project to run your own workshops
-* Writing a book that uses the code for these exercises
-* Recording a screencast that contains one or more of this project's exercises

-# Copyright

-&copy; 2017 [Mike Works, Inc.](https://mike.works) and [Steve Kinney](http://www.stevekinney.net), All Rights Reserved

-###### This material may not be used for workshops, training, or any other form of instructing or teaching developers, without express written consent